Edward Dudley Metcalfe: World War II

 Metcalfe served as equerry to the Duke of Windsor from 1939 in Paris and Antibes until the German invasion of France in 1940 prompted the Windsors' evacuation and, later, the Duke's appointment to govern the Bahamas.
-Fruity's loyalty was not rewarded by the Duke, who fled Paris in May 1940 following the German invasion, leaving Fruity to find his own way home back to England.
-The Duke was apparently more concerned for the welfare of his terriers than his equerry; at a dinner in Paris in May 1940 Fruity unburdened himself to his friend Clare Luce: "The Duke has ordered me to take those bloody cairns [dogs] to La Croë [in the South of France].
+Metcalfe's loyalty was not rewarded by the Duke, who fled Paris in May 1940 following the German invasion, leaving Metcalfe to find his own way home back to England.
+The Duke was apparently more concerned for the welfare of his terriers than his equerry; at a dinner in Paris in May 1940 Metcalfe unburdened himself to his friend Clare Luce: "The Duke has ordered me to take those bloody cairns [dogs] to La Croë [in the South of France].
 I was a soldier!
 When I resigned from my regiment in India to serve the Prince, it wasn't to be a valet to his God-damned dogs!"

 On 10 August 1940, Metcalfe was commissioned as a pilot officer into the Administrative and Special Duties Branch of the Royal Air Force.
 He was promoted to flying officer on 10 August 1941.
 He was posted to Cairo in November 1941, returning to Britain at the end of September 1942, but resigned his commission on 17 November 1942.

 Metcalfe and his wife, Alexandra, purchased a grand country house, Little Compton Manor, in 1939 near Moreton-in-Marsh, Gloucestershire.
 There they entertained friends and dignitaries, including the Windsors after the war.
 Based on proximity to Cheltenham, they befriended the American Maj.
 Gen. John C. H. Lee in 1942.
 Lee was Commanding General of the United States Army Services of Supply beginning in May 1942, and centred the vast buildup operations of the U.S. Army in Cheltenham, far enough west in Britain to be out of range of German Luftwaffe bombers.
 Lee spent many respite weekends at the Manor until the D-Day Invasion in June 1944, and also entertained many military and diplomatic visitors there, recouping from the crushing responsibilities of managing the largest logistical operation in the history of the world.